Skylarity/bs-template-generator/README.md

 This generates a bootstrap template with **current** links.

-It scrapes <something> for version numbers, and injects them into the template.
+It scrapes for version numbers, and injects them into the template.